-Please, complete and return to school:

-• Required Parent Forms packet.
+Please, read, complete, sign and return the Required Student Forms packet.
 This was sent home on the first day of school.
-This packet includes acknowledgment forms that you have received and reviewed documents and other parent required notices.
+This packet includes required documents that parents need to complete, sign and return.

 Dr. Allen Reese Superintendent

 STUDENT HANDBOOK TABLE OF CONTENTS